choijin/Music_Recommender_System/README.md

 The data is downloaded from ListenBrainz using 2018, 2019, 2020 data for training and 2021 data for testing.

 ### Schema information
-**recording_msid**
-String id given to a specific song.
+**recording_msid**: string id given to a specific song.
 Since ListenBrainz collects data from multiple sources, a song can have different      recording_msids depending on which source the data came from.

-**recording_mbid**
-To mitigate this issue, ListenBrainz consolidated the recording_msids corresponding to a unique song, and came up with a unique string id.
+**recording_mbid**: to mitigate this issue, ListenBrainz consolidated the recording_msids corresponding to a unique song, and came up with a unique string id.
 However, it is possible that there is no recording_mbid present.

-**track_name**
-Song title
+**track_name**: song title

-**artist_name**
-Artist name
+**artist_name**: artist name

-**user_id**
-A unique id for each users
+**user_id**: a unique id for each users

 ### What is PySpark?
 PySpark is the Python library for Apache Spark, an open-source, distributed computing system used for big data processing and analytics.